 - The firefly regulates the flow of oxygen into its abdomen to turn its taillight on or off.

 - This cold, living light is almost 100 percent efficient, losing only a fraction of its energy to heat.
-By comparison, a standard incandescent light bulb is less than 10 percent efficient!
+By comparison, a standard incandescent light bulb is less than 10 percent efficient, and an LED ranges between 40 and 50 percent efficient!

 - The main idea of a firefly’s light show is to attract a mate.
 The males fly around while turning their lights on and off, hoping to get the attention of a flightless female waiting in low vegetation.
 They try to flash very quickly, because this is what attracts females.